Interview with Luka Hrovatin coach KK Grosuplje (Slovenia)

 What measures would you take to promote female basketball?

-I would give a support to men basketball clubs that starts working with women youth selections.
-I would try to get people at the games by offering a quality game program.
+women youth selections.
+I would try to get people at the games by

 Also I would give a good think about lowering baskets for women games to make women basketball more attractive to watch.